 Figure 2 indicates that the response functions for the three series in the "High Incentives" treatment are flatter than in the control treatment, although they still cut the diagonal around 1/2.
 This observation is confirmed statistically in Table 4.
-Indeed, $a_3$ to $a_5$ are not significantly different from 0 in $T_1$ , thereby suggesting that the fixed points of the different response functions cannot be distinguished statistically across the two treatments.
-In contrast, we find the parameter $b_3$ to be positive and significant in $T_1$ .
+Indeed, a_3 to a_5 are not significantly different from 0 in T_1 , thereby suggesting that the fixed points of the different response functions cannot be distinguished statistically across the two treatments.
+In contrast, we find the parameter b_3 to be positive and significant in T_1 .
 This confirms that, compared to the control treatment, the response functions are generally flatter in the "High Incentive" treatment.
 Similar conclusions are reached nonparametrically by using Mann-Whitney tests for each objective probability and each series.
-Indeed, Table 5 shows that for most series and objective probabilities (except some objective probabilities around 1/2) the distributions of responses in $T_1$ are closer to the diagonal than in $T_0$ .
-Note also that the the signs and magnitudes of $b_4$ and $b_5$ in Table 4 suggest that subjects' choices are more homogenous across the three series in $T_1$ .
+Indeed, Table 5 shows that for most series and objective probabilities (except some objective probabilities around 1/2) the distributions of responses in T_1 are closer to the diagonal than in T_0 .
+Note also that the the signs and magnitudes of b_4 and b_5 in Table 4 suggest that subjects' choices are more homogenous across the three series in T_1 .
 This observation finds additional support in the criteria reported in Table 3.
-Indeed, responses to the events in Series 2 (Series 1) remain the most (least) biased and the most (least) prone to errors, but the differences across series are not as severe as in $T_0$ .
+Indeed, responses to the events in Series 2 (Series 1) remain the most (least) biased and the most (least) prone to errors, but the differences across series are not as severe as in T_0 .

-&lt;sup>25Our experiment also points out a potential problem with OSKW approach to correct for risk aversion when eliciting beliefs with a PSR: for the same agent, different correction functions could emerge in their calibration exercise depending on the type of objective probabilities considered.
+28Our experiment also points out a potential problem with OSKW approach to correct for risk aversion when eliciting beliefs with a PSR: for the same agent, different correction functions could emerge in their calibration exercise depending on the type of objective probabilities considered.
+An argument could be made for using the "simplest" objective probabilities possible (such as those in Series 1), but our experience suggests that simplicity is a relative concept: while obvious for anyone with basic knowledge of probability, the events in Series 1 seemed challenging for some of our subjects.

-To sum up, responses in $T_1$ are significantly different from those in $T_0$ , which refutes hypothesis $H_1$ derived under the assumption of constant relative risk aversion.
-Instead, as explained in Section 2.4, choices in $T_1$ are consistent with subjects exhibiting increasing relative risk aversion.
+To sum up, responses in T_1 are significantly different from those in T_0 , which refutes hypothesis H_1 derived under the assumption of constant relative risk aversion.
+Instead, as explained in Section 2.4, choices in T_1 are consistent with subjects exhibiting increasing relative risk aversion.
 In a recent paper, Andersen et al. (2009) also conclude that their subjects' behavior in a similar belief elicitation experiment may be best described under increasing relative risk aversion.
 It is also interesting to note that our results imply that paying more does not necessarily yield "better" answers.
-Instead, we find that, because of our subjects' specific form of relative risk aversion, using a PSR that provides higher incentives generates more biases.
+Instead, we find that, because of our subjects' specific form of relative risk aversion, using a PSR that provides higher increatives generates more biases.